Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to test the efficacy of Infant Parent Psychotherapy (IPP) [now called Child-Parent Psychotherapy (CPP)].
+The purpose of the study was to assess the treatment outcomes for preschool-age children exposed to marital violence, comparing the efficacy of Infant Parent Psychotherapy (IPP) [now called Child-Parent Psychotherapy (CPP)] with case management plus treatment as usual in the community.
 Participants were randomly assigned to receive IPP, psychoeducational parenting intervention (PPI), or to a community standards control group (CS).
 An additional comparison group (NC) from low-income nonmaltreating families was also included.
 Measures utilized include the Childhood Trauma Questionnaire (CTQ), the Perceptions of Adult Attachment Scale (PAAS), the Maternal Behavior Q-Set (MBQ), the Adult-Adolescent Parenting Inventory (AAPI), the Social Support Behaviors Scale (SSBS), the Parenting Stress Inventory (PSI), and the Strange Situation.
-Results indicate that at baseline, infants in the maltreatment groups showed higher levels of disorganized attachment.
-At postintervention, children in the IPP and PPI groups showed significant increases in levels of secure attachment, relative to the CS and NC groups.
-Limitations include lack of postintervention follow-up and inconsistent maternal engagement in intervention.
+Results indicate that mothers in the maltreatment group, relative to the nonmaltreatment group mothers, reported greater abuse and neglect in their own childhoods, more insecure relationships with their own mothers, more maladaptive parenting attitudes, more parenting stress, and lower family support, and they were observed to evince lower maternal sensitivity.
+Infants in the maltreatment groups had significantly higher rates of disorganized attachment than infants in the NC group.
+At postintervention follow-up at age 26 months, children in the IPP and PPI groups demonstrated substantial increases in secure attachment, whereas increases in secure attachment were not found for the CS and NC groups.
+Moreover, disorganized attachment continued to predominate in the CS group.
+Limitations include lack of postintervention follow-up and inconsistent maternal engagement in the intervention.

 Lieberman, A. F., Ghosh Ippen, C., & Van Horn, P. (2006).
 Child-Parent Psychotherapy: 6-month follow-up of a randomized controlled trial.
 Journal of the American Academy of Child and Adolescent Psychiatry, 45(8), 913–918. https://doi.org/10.1097/01.chi.0000222784.03735.92